ws17mt/generate-data/README.md

-### Data generation and processing scripts for fr-en
+### Data generation and processing scripts for parallel data at JSALT NMT workshop

+These scripts regenerate the data used in the JSALT experiments

+### English-French

 1. The TC and BPE models are trained on the mono corpora.
 (Use process_mono.sh)
 2. These are then applied to the respective parallel datasets.
 (Use process_parallel.sh)i